-- (1) As equations in an initial equation section or as assignments in an initial algorithm section.
+- 1. As equations in an initial equation section or as assignments in an initial algorithm section.
 The equations and assignments in these initial sections are purely algebraic, stating constraints between the variables at the initial time instant.
-It is not allowed to use when-clauses in these sections. - (2) For all non-discrete (that is continuous-time) Real variables vc, the equation pre (vc) = vc is added to the initialization equations.
-[If pre (vc) is not present in the flattened model, a tool may choose not to introduce this equation, or if it was introduced it can eliminate it (to avoid the introduction of many dummy variables pre (vc)).] - (3) Implicitly by using the attributes start=value and fixed=true in the declaration of variables: - For all non-discrete (that is continuous-time) Real variables vc, the equation vc = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all discrete variables vd, the equation pre(vd) = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all variables declared as constant and parameter, with fixed = true; no equation is added to the initialization equations.
+It is not allowed to use when-clauses in these sections. - 2.
+For a non-discrete (that is continuous-time) Real variable vc, the equation pre(vc) = vc is added to the initialization equations.

+[If pre(vc) is not present in the flattened model, a tool may choose not to introduce this equation, or if it was introduced it can eliminate it (to avoid the introduction of many dummy variables pre(vc)).]

+- 3. Implicitly by using the start attribute for variables with fixed = true.
+With start given by startExpression: - For a non-discrete-time (that is continuous-time) Real variable vc, the equation vc = startExpression is added to the initialization equations. - For a discrete-time variable vd, the equation pre(vd) = startExpression is added to the initialization equations. - For a variable declared as constant or parameter, no equation is added to the initialization equations.

-For constants and parameters, the attribute fixed is by default true.
-For other variables fixed is by default false.
-For all variables declared as constant it is an error to have fixed = false.
+For constants and parameters, the attribute fixed defaults to true, which is the only allowed value for a constant.
+For other variables, fixed defaults to false.

-Start-values of variables having fixed = false can be used as initial guesses, in case iterative solvers are used in the initialization phase.
-[In case of iterative solver failure, it is recommended to specially report those variables for which the solver needs an initial guess, but which only have the default value of the start attribute as defined in Section 4.84.8, since the lack of appropriate initial guesses is a likely cause of the solver failure.]
+start-values of variables having fixed = false can be used as initial guesses, in case iterative solvers are used in the initialization phase.

+[In case of iterative solver failure, it is recommended to specially report those variables for which the solver needs an initial guess, but which only have the default value of the start attribute as defined in section 4.8, since the lack of appropriate initial guesses is a likely cause of the solver failure.]

-If a parameter has a modifier for the start-expressionattribute, does not have fixed=false, and neither has a binding equation nor is part of a record having a binding equation, the modifier for the start-expressionattribute can be used to add a parameter binding equation assigning the parameter to that start-modifier.
-In this case a diagnostic message is recommended in a simulation modelas parameter expression although a diagnostic message is recommended when initializing the model without setting the parameter value.
-[This is used in libraries to give non-zero defaults so that users can quickly combine models and simulate without setting parameters; but still easily find the parameters that need to be set.
-String parameters are also covered by this, since they lack a fixed attribute they can never have fixed=false.]
+If a parameter has a modifier for the start attribute, does not have fixed = false, and neither has a binding equation nor is part of a record having a binding equation, the modifier for the start attribute can be used to add a parameter binding equation assigning the parameter to that start value.
+In this case a diagnostic message is recommended in a simulation model.

+[This is used in libraries to give non-zero defaults so that users can quickly combine models and simulate without setting parameters; but still easily find the parameters that need to be set.]